krishn-13/GitCourse/README.md

-This the description of Readme file
+This is the description of Readme file